When Your Lover

 She reached out and touched his arm.
 It seemed he recoiled.
 But she pressed on and ignored the reaction.
 “I love you and I only want to be with you.”
 He sighed deeply.
 He was exasperated.
 “Can you hear?” he asked, with pronounced irritation.
 “It doesn’t matter how you feel.
 I don’t love you anymore, and you need to understand that and get on with your life.”
 She broke down again crying.
 He walked out.

 Counseling had been his idea.
 He felt he needed an “interpreter,” because his words weren’t making an impact.
 He had asked for a divorce, and she refused.
 When he left the room, her crying stopped abruptly, as her face twisted in conjunction with the bitter words that spewed from her mouth.
 “I hate him, and I’ll never let anyone else have him.
-He’s my husband!”
-I ended the session because I knew there was no point on that day, of trying to affect her thinking.
+He’s my husband and I don’t ever want to be single again!”
+I ended the session because I knew there was no point on that day, in trying to affect her thinking.
 Her mind was set on hurting him now, and the only way she could was not to give him what he wanted.

 Why does love die?
 Maybe, it’s because we’re too quick to blend our souls with someone we don’t really know.
 And when the smoke of fantasy clears, we usually discover that we are hooked either emotionally or socially to someone who is not who we thought they were.
 I contend that you cannot fall in love, you have to grow in love, and when it happens, it’s an inseparable bond that connects two people.